Revel Transit: Vehicles

+Electric vehicle fleet

+Mopeds

-Revel's mopeds are manufactured by a Chinese company called NIU and sell for between $3000 and $5000 retail.
-They weigh about 200 lbs, are powered by 2 lithium-ion batteries, and have a range of 60 mile with a top speed of 30 mph.
-The batteries are replaced by Revel employees when they need to be recharged.
-They are equipped with two helmets which Revel says are cleaned every two or three days.
-All Revel mopeds are registered with the DMV and have license plates.
+Revel's mopeds were manufactured by a Chinese company called NIU and cost between $3000 and $5000 retail.
+These mopeds weigh about 200 lbs, are powered by two lithium-ion batteries, and have a range of 60 mile with a top speed of 30 mph.
+The batteries were replaced by Revel employees when they need to be recharged.
+They were equipped with two helmets which Revel said were cleaned every two or three days.
+All Revel mopeds were registered with the DMV and have license plates.

-Driving requirements
+Moped driving requirements

 Drivers must be 18 or older, have a valid license, and pay a $5 fee for the verification.
 The company provides a free half-hour rider instructor course but has faced criticisms for its untrained riders and the small number of available lessons compared to the number of new riders.
 The mopeds are driven and parked on the street, unlike other scooter or bike-sharing companies whose bikes take up space on the sidewalks.
 Revel does not permit its mopeds for use on major highways and bridges.